 - Supporting research focused on eliminating disparities

-- Training staff and faculty about unconscious bias and cultural humility
+- Training staff and faculty about implicit bias and cultural humility

 - Building community capacity to improve health and well-being